 Winners receive contributions to Nebraska Educational Savings Trust college savings plans, ranging in value from $500 for third place, $1,000 for second place, and $2,000 for first place.
 Three winners were chosen in each of Nebraska’s three U.S. congressional districts.
-Three winners from outside Nebraska also were chosen, but did not attend the Sunday recognition ceremony.
+Three winners from outside Nebraska also were chosen, but did not attend the game.

 1st Congressional District— Nebraska